Node0o1/dictBot/README.md

 ##### *Type: Discord-Bot*

 ### Description:
 >Search acronym meanings and search definitions of words/terms/etc within discord chat.
-This application used www.acronymfinder.com and www.wikipedia.org respectively.
+This application uses www.acronymfinder.com and www.wikipedia.org respectively.
 >
 ### Notes:
 >Quite reliable and decent speed.
 Uses the python Requests and BeautifulSoup libraries to scrape the relevant data from the site corospnding to the search.